 I like to think I can make anything I can imagine, and will utilize any techniques or approaches to accomplish that.
 I love taking new, experimental approaches and enjoy the problem solving aspect of figuring out how to make things work.
 I typically blog fairly regularly about my works in progress, and the blog is where you can find the most up-to-date info on my projects.

-If you're interested in purchasing a piece you've seen here, commissioning something custom, or just have a question, please e-mail me at:
+If you're interested in purchasing a piece you've seen here, commissioning custom fine art or graphic design, or just have a question, please e-mail me at: